kerudev/slackify/README.md

 # Slackify

-Slackify is a lightweight script that updates your Slack status with the song you're currently playing on Spotify.
+Slackify is a lightweight library that updates your Slack status with the song you're currently playing on Spotify.

 It features: